 All situations will be reviewed and decided on an individual basis by NOTL Hydro's Engineering Department.
 All other circumstances will require a single suitably sized electrical feed to be subdivided by the Customer on the load side.
 Under no circumstances, other than those outlined above, will multiple similar services be permitted on a single parcel of land.

-Note: Any additional non-residential services that are approved by NOTL Hydro will be classified as General Services.
+Note: Any additional non-Residential Services that are approved by NOTL Hydro will be classified as General Services.

 2.1.4 Inspections Before Connections